Information Technology (IT) Project Manager: Job Role, Requirements and Skill Set for Success

 Cross-team stakeholder management

-A project may be centrally IT driven, but the outcomes are often company-wide, which include stakeholders from other departments.
-For example, a product update may be an IT operation under a project manager, but the outcome impacts functioning of the product, which impacts the customer or the team using it.
+A project may be centrally IT driven, but the outcomes are often company-wide, which includes stakeholders from other departments.
+For example, a product update may be an IT operation under a project manager.
+Still, the outcome impacts the functioning of the product, which impacts the customer or the team using it.

 CX understanding and compliance

-Like culture, more and more companies identify customer centricity and customer experience (CX) to be a company-wide cultural phenomenon, rather than being limited to on customer communication teams.
-CX today includes website experience, product experience, service experience and any customer touchpoint.
+Like culture, more and more companies identify customer centricity and customer experience (CX) to be a company-wide cultural phenomenon rather than being limited to customer communication teams.
+CX today includes website experience, product experience, service experience, and any customer touchpoint.